🎲Random Stuff Generator

 2. Choose how many dice: Select 1 to 6 dice to roll at the same time.

-3. Click Roll: Hit the Roll button and your results appear instantly — each die value shown individually, with a combined total if rolling multiple dice.
+3. Click Roll: Hit the Roll button for your chosen type — each die value shown individually with a combined total if rolling multiple.

-4. Copy your result: Use the Copy button to copy the total or any individual die result to your clipboard.
+4. Copy your result: Use the Copy button to copy the total or any individual die result.

 Dice Types Explained